 Avidemux is a free and open-source video editor designed for video cutting, filtering, and transcoding.
 It also serves as an MKV splitter strong for creating instant, high-quality cuts.
 The software also supports AVI, MP4, MPG, TS, WEBM, FLV, and other video file types.

 Avidemux is easy to use and quick to learn.
-As stated in the TechRadar review, the software features a clear interface, making it suitable for entry-level users.
+The software features a clear interface, making it suitable for entry-level users.

 Here’s a step-by-step guide on how to split MKV file with Avidemux.